Skip to Content

 Ultimately, every family will have their own preferences for which floor bed is perfect for their home, but here are a few that we’ve found to work really well for Montessori families.

-This bed comes in crib, twin, and full size and is made with furniture-grade cedar wood – super sturdy.
+This bed comes in crib, twin, and full size and is made with solid pine wood – super sturdy.

 The design is soft and classic.